I think I could possibly be Halloween’s number one fan.

-Watching the leaves change colour and the apples drop ready for a steaming, autumnal pie; it’s the time of year when the ancients believed the veil between the world of the living and the world of the dead was so fine; humans could pass between worlds and spirits were able to revisit old haunts in style.
+Watching the leaves change colour and the apples drop ready for a steaming autumnal pie are just two of my favourite seasonal delights.
+A time when the ancients believed the veil between the world of the living and the dead was so fine, humans could pass between worlds and spirits could revisit old haunts in style.

-From Christian eschatology to Celtic paganism, Victorian gothic and scary movies; the influences and symbology are vast— all put into the cauldron of history to produce the very thing we know as Halloween.
+From Christian eschatology to Celtic paganism, Victorian gothic and scary movies, the influences and symbology are vast; all put into the cauldron of history to produce the very thing we know as Halloween.
 By completing these exercises you’ll have developed skills in:

 Ready to make the most of the season?
 Let’s get our scream on!

-1. The Turn of the Antique Doorknob.
+1. The Turn of the Antique Doorknob

 A mysterious package turns up on your doorstep.
 Inside, wrapped in old, greying tissue paper; is a glass doorknob and a piece of paper with a message written in red ink.
 It reads: